 A good article from the author.
 Many times I had been to Chennai and visited almost all the important places in Chennai.
 Marina Beach a must watch and in the evenings of hot summer if you spend an hour or so you will feel very comfortable and happy.
-But my personal experience is that Vizag Ramakrishna Beach is a better place than this place.
-But this is a big area and many shops and outlets are there.
-The beach street is good and gives a decent look.

 I appreciate the taste of the author.
 Saravana Bhavan tiffin and Murugan Idli Shop are really good places to enjoy south Indian food.
 The button idli with sambar and ghee will have excellent taste and gives excellent satisfaction once we eat.
 Whenever I go to Chennai I will never miss having a plate of Idli in this place.

 The Kapaleeswarar temple at Mylapore is really a good and peaceful place to visit.
 I had been there early in the morning and after having a good darshan I had a peaceful day.

 I like the city more than many other cities in India.